learnlatex/learnlatex.github.io/en/more-15.md

 Some errors, especially errors that are not detected until the end of the file, do not generate an error prompt but just give a warning in the log.

-If you try this example using the LaTeX CGI server it will return a PDF by default, to see the error message in the log add `%!TeX log`.
+If you try this example using the LaTeX CGI server it will return a PDF by default;
+to see the error message in the log add `%!TeX log`.

 <div class="highlight">